 Steps:

-- Find Camera app
+- Find the Camera app

 2. Restart Your Phone